Church Social Media Post Ideas: Your 31-Day Plan

 • You don’t have to be on every platform all the time.
 Figure out where your target audience is most active, and concentrate on the 2-3 most popular media (or even one) for your church to get momentum.

 • Most social media platforms are copying each other.
 That’s good news because it means the same short video will work for Instagram, TikTok, and YouTube Shorts (and possibly others).
-Simply customize your video to fit the size requirements and specifications and post it on different platforms.
+Simply customize your video with an AI video editor to fit the size requirements and specifications and post it on different platforms.

 • You can repurpose content.
 Take a blog post, turn it into an infographic or short video, and share that across multiple platforms.
 Or you can also take a recorded sermon and create social media posts with quotes or critical points to continue the conversation online.